 While the rich and famous might have the space for a thirty-seating cinema in their basement, the rest of us don't.
 So the rows of plush cinema seating that the stars have aren't really of any use to us.
 A handful of armchairs would neatly achieve the same objective, though.

 User Agreement, Privacy, Cookies.
-Comforter sets area rugs blanket neck pillow patio table sleeper sofa ottoman table sectional sleeper sofa landscape lighting best vanity lights lava lamps black table runner tv stand.
+Bath rugs area rugs baby blanket neck pillow storage shed chaise lounge ottoman table sectional sleeper sofa wall sticker best salt lamps lava lamps black table runner best tv stand.